-Optional materials: Rob Wilkinson has been developing a series of Case Studies of leaders who demonstrate mastery in handing difficult conversations and influencing stakeholders in a range of different settings.
-He thought you might be interested to see how universal these principles are.
-If you want to read one or more of them, you will have to license the content.
-The link to the study and the fee to license it is noted next to the title.
+Optional materials: Rob Wilkinson has been developing a series of Case Studies of leaders who demonstrate mastery in handing difficult conversations and influencing stakeholders in a range of different settings that show how universal these principles are.
+If you want to read them, you will have to license the content.
+The link to the study and the license fee is noted next to the title.

 - Leading with Empathy: Tarana Burke and the Making of the Me Too Movement (https://case.hks.harvard.edu/leading-with-empathy-tarana-burke-and-the-making-of-the-me-too-movement/ -- $3.95)

 - Negotiating Toward the Paris Accords: WWF & the Role of Forests in the 2015 Climate Agreement (https://case.hks.harvard.edu/negotiating-toward-the-paris-accords-wwf-the-role-of-forests-in-the-2015-climate-agreement/ -- $3.95)

 - Read the Leading with Intentionality – The 4P Framework for Strategic Leadership paper, listen to all four episodes of The 4P Framework for Strategic Leadership podcast series, and read the Bloomberg Harvard – City Leadership Initiative practitioner summary.

 - The excerpt from the Difficult Conversations book